Aurora Housing Market Report

 Editorial Notes

-The data presented in this report is sourced from the TRREB MLS® System and reflects resale transactions recorded in February 2026 in Aurora, Ontario.
+The data presented in this report is sourced from the TRREB MLS® System and reflects resale transactions recorded in March 2026 in Aurora, Ontario.
 All metrics are for informational purposes only and do not constitute financial or investment advice.
 MLS® is a registered trademark of the Canadian Real Estate Association.
 Matthew Gizzie is a registered REALTOR® with Keller Williams Realty Centres, Brokerage.
-Data is derived from TRREB MLS® dashboard screenshots provided for February 2026.
-Neighbourhood-level data is as reported.
-Price trend chart prior months (Feb 2025–Jan 2026) are estimated based on York Region trends — only February 2026 is sourced directly from TRREB.
 All figures are subject to TRREB revision.

 Web4Realty